What is Rimadyl?

 The recommended dosage for oral administration to dogs is 2 mg/lb of body weight daily.
 The total daily dose may be administered as 2 mg/lb of body weight once daily or divided and administered as 1 mg/lb (2.2 mg/kg) twice daily.

 Warnings: Keep out of reach of children.
 Not for human use.
 Consult a physician in cases of accidental ingestion by humans.
 For use in dogs only.
 Do not use in cats.

 Disclaimer: I am not a veterinary or medical professional.
-I have tried to provide access to useful information to help inform decisions about administering Rimadyl to your dog.
+I have tried to provide useful information to help inform decisions about administering Rimadyl to your dog.
 Consult with your veterinarian before trying any supplements.
-By reading this article you accept this disclaimer.
+By reading this article, you accept this disclaimer.